Frequently Asked Questions

 When can I submit my application?

 Our online admissions system (Hobsons/ApplyYourself) accepts applications from mid-August until March 15th for the Fall cohort, and from July to January for the Spring Cohort.
 If you are working on your application before the system opens, we suggest that you start gathering all required items listed: http://blog.umd.edu/admissionsrequirements/behavioralsocial-sciences/psychology/.
-After mid-August you can apply through the Graduate School at https://app.applyyourself.com/AYApplicantLogin/fl_ApplicantConnectLogin.asp?id=umdgrad
+You can apply through the Graduate School at https://app.applyyourself.com/AYApplicantLogin/fl_ApplicantConnectLogin.asp?id=umdgrad

 What is the application deadline?

-Our deadline is March 15th.
-We currently only admit students for the Fall Semester.
+Our deadline for the Fall Cohort is March 15th.
 All application materials must be submitted by the March 15th deadline in order to receive full consideration.

 What is the institution code for the University of Maryland?